pymloaccounting/pymloaccounting.github.io/_posts/2016-01-26-PurchaseOrder-Endpoints.md

 You can manage purchase orders with "pos" API endpoints, send purchase orders to negotiate buying price with vendors.

-A purchase order must have an unique purchase order number "po_no" and some items to BUY, where all required fields are listed in **Attributes** below.
+A purchase order must have an unique purchase order number "po_no" and some items to buy, where all required fields are listed in **Attributes** below.

 When a purchase order is created, it will be "Draft".
 Please sign in Pymlo web system to send it to your vendors.